Welcome to this gallery of wildflowers from the Yuraygir National Park

 , New South Wales.
 My initial interests were diving and underwater photography in the Solitary Islands Marine Park.
 In 2011 the Australian Sport Diving Magazine published two of my articles, one of which was titled the "Slithery Beauties of the North Solitary Islands" about the colourful Nudibranchs and Flatworms in the North Solitary Islands Marine Park.
 Over the past two years, I have developed an interest in the wildflowers of terra firma.
 This interest has especially been nurtured by Bruce-the-beekeeper, my bush-bashing-botanical-buddy, and by Mr. Barry Kemp, Botanist, and author of "Wildflowers of the North Coast of New South Wales

 ".
-The contributions and collaboration of these two gentlemen are both profoundly and warmly acknowledged, as well as the help on the IT side from Alex Webley, (firstname.lastname@example.org) who in the early days helped set us up with IT we still use.
+The contributions and collaboration of these two gentlemen are both profoundly and warmly acknowledged, as well as the help on the IT side from Alex Webley, (email@example.com) who in the early days helped set us up with IT we still use.
+As Alex has now retired he has passed the baton to our IT provider Ozdoc of the Gold Coast.
+Alex's contributions are acknowledged.

 We have assembled an anthology, that is; a gallery of flowers over now several years.
 From many images taken in the field, I have put up the best for your enjoyment.
 Cameras are Nikon, D80, D7000, and the latest, the fabulous D 800